Books Set in Western Europe

 You are welcome to choose any book that you’d like to read for the challenge, but we hope that this list of books has given you a good starting point.

-Printable Version of This Book List
+Printable Version This Book List

-Readers who support The Book Girls’ Guide through our Buy Me a Coffee (BMAC) membership site have access to two different printable versions of this book list.
+Readers who support The Book Girls’ Guide through our Buy Me a Coffee (BMAC) membership site can access printable versions of the reading challenge book lists.
+As we update each book list throughout the year – following the monthly reading challenge schedule – each list will be available in a single-page printable format for our BMAC members.

-Our BMAC members (we call them our BFFs) help cover the cost of running the challenges so we can keep them free for everyone.
-You can read more about why our members are essential and learn about the perks of membership.
+Our BMAC members help cover the cost of running the challenges so we can keep them free for everyone!

 Image reading Must Read Books Set in Western Europe